denten-books/plain-text/2-surface.md

 Information Science* in 1992, Daniel Eisenberg mentions the MT/ST as one of the first word processors, defined by the ability to record strokes and to print them onto paper *as a separate operation* [@eisenberg_word_1992].
-The separation of input and output allows for word processing as such.
-An article in the *IBM Journal for Research and Development* explains that the real significance of the MT/ST workstation was in the introduction of new "power typing" technologies: "For the first time the typist could type at 'rough draft' speed, 'backspace and strike over' errors, and not worry about the pressure of mistakes made at the end of the page" [@may_ibm_1981, 742].
+The separation of input and output in effect defines word processing.
+The magnetic tape gives temporary shelter to the word.
+There it can be processed before commiting to a more permanent medium.

-We may think of word processing as a temporal extension of the page.
-Words on magnetic storage media begin to exist in the ephemeral state, giving the typist an opportunity to edit and emend *before* commitment to paper, in its immutable form, and as a separate operation, removed from the immediate process of inscription.
+We may therefore think of word processing as a temporal extension of the page.
+Words on magnetic storage media exist in what seems;qephemeral state, giving the typist an opportunity to edit and emend *before* commitment to paper, in its immutable form, and as a separate operation, removed from the immediate process of inscription.
 The very invention of word processing thus corresponds to the